abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 38: February 8, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Working on a challenge to return Symmetric Difference of multiple arrays.
+It's been a disapointing week on the job front - a great Jr Dev job came up with company (entry level), and I was told they would not consider another location for it.

+Link to work: n/a

 ### Day 37: February 7, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.